AndyMc3000/lawn-genie-ci-milestone-4/README.md

 1. Django Social Media Sign-up.
 Required to allow users to register for an Account using their preferred Social Media account.
 2. Newsletter subscriber list Admin page.
 Required to allow an admin to edit or delete email addresses from the Newsletter subscriber list.
+3. About Us/Contact Us page.
+This page should also have a Google map with a branded marker on it showing the location of the business office."

 #### [Back To Top ^ ](#top-of-page) ####